Interactive street theatre spectacle 'The Whale' washes up on Redcar beach

 Image

-Image of an actress pretending to be protestor standing in front of the whale with a megaphone and talking about climate change
+Image of an actress pretending to be a protestor standing in front of a life-size whale model, talking through a megaphone.

 Multiple teacher guides will ensure that teachers are able to utilise the information, links and videos as the basis of a range of literacy tasks linked to the curriculum.
 Schools will be encouraged to upload examples of work, and pictures of the children working, to showcase the fantastic work that will be inspired by the event.